SMR3/cpdn_xml_generation/README.md

 This repository contains basic code for generating an attribution style weather@home experiment and hadcm3s perturbed parameter experiments.
+This is aimed to give you a starting point for generation scripts that can then be tailored to fit your requirements

 There are two main scripts:

 (1) create_basic_attribution.py

 This code will create two xmls for actual and natural weather@home simulations